-Given the strong business unit earnings experienced in the large mould business and Castool as well as the improvement in the Corporation's consolidated earnings in 2010 all NEOs earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
-The cash bonus awards are consistent with and positively correlated with Exco's relative gains in 2010 over the S&P/TSX Small Cap index and the Automotive & Components index summarized in the Performance Graph below.
+Given the strong business unit earnings experienced in the large mould business, where Mr. Tesar and Mr. Bomben are employed, and Castool, where Mr. Paul Robbins is employed, as well as the improvement in the Corporation's consolidated earnings in 2011 all NEOs earned a cash bonus in accordance with the formulae described above in amounts set forth in the Summary Compensation Table set out below.
+These formulae are driven by the Corporation's earnings and not its stock price; however, the 2011 cash bonus awards are consistent with and positively correlated with Exco's relative gains in 2011 over the S&P/TSX Small Cap index and the Automotive & Components index summarized in the Performance Graph below.